On the system CL12 of computability logic: First preservation theorem

-To understand the idea, let us first consider the simple case where $\cal K$ never makes any replicative moves in the antecedent of $E_1,\ldots,E_n\intimpl F$.
-The main part of the work of ${\cal M} $ consists in continuously monitoring its run tape to see if Environment has made any new moves, combined with simulating, in parallel, a play of $E_1,\ldots,E_n\intimpl F$ by the machine $\cal K$ and --- for each $i\in\{1,\ldots,n\}$ --- a play of $E_i$ by the machine ${\cal N}_i $.
-During simulation, ${\cal M} $ ``imagines'' that, at the beginning of the play, for each free variable $x$ of the corresponding formula or sequent, the adversary of each machine has chosen the constant $e(x)$, where $e$ is the earlier fixed valuation.
+To understand the idea, let us first consider the simple case where $\mathcal K$ never makes any replicative moves in the antecedent of $E_1,\ldots,E_n\intimpl F$.
+The main part of the work of ${\mathcal M} $ consists in continuously monitoring its run tape to see if Environment has made any new moves, combined with simulating, in parallel, a play of $E_1,\ldots,E_n\intimpl F$ by the machine $\mathcal K$ and --- for each $i\in\{1,\ldots,n\}$ --- a play of $E_i$ by the machine ${\mathcal N}_i $.
+During simulation, ${\mathcal M} $ ``imagines'' that, at the beginning of the play, for each free variable $x$ of the corresponding formula or sequent, the adversary of each machine has chosen the same constant $c_x$ as $\mathcal M$'s adversary did.
 After the above initial moves by the real and imaginary adversaries, each of the $n+ 2$ games that we consider here (the first $n+1$ games imaginary and the last one real) will be brought down to $e[G]$ but, for readability and because $e$ is fixed, we shall usually omit $e$ and write simply $G$ instead of $e[G]$.

-Since we here assume that $\cal K$ never makes any replications in the antecedent of $E_1,\ldots,E_n\intimpl F$, playing this game essentially means simply playing
+Since we here assume that $\mathcal K$ never makes any replications in the antecedent of $E_1,\ldots,E_n$ $\intimpl F$, playing this game essentially means simply playing

 so, in what follows, we will talk about (\ref{feb18a}) instead of $E_1,\ldots,E_n\intimpl F$.